vpstarweb/formcms/doc/mkdoc/docs/index.md

 ---
 ## What is FormCMS?

-**FormCMS** is an open-source Content Management System designed to simplify and speed-up web development workflows.
-While it's particularly suited for CMS projects, it is also highly beneficial for general web applications, reducing the need for repetitive REST/GraphQL API development.
+**FormCMS** is an open-source Content Management System designed to streamline and accelerate web development workflows.
+Ideal for CMS projects and general web applications, it minimizes repetitive REST/GraphQL API development while offering powerful tools for data management, page design, and user interaction.

+### Key Features

+1. **Data Modeling and CRUD with RESTful APIs**
-- **CRUD Operations:**  FormCMS includes built-in RESTful APIs for Create, Read, Update, and Delete (CRUD) operations, complemented by a React-based admin panel for efficient data management.
+   FormCMS provides robust data modeling capabilities and built-in RESTful APIs for Create, Read, Update, and Delete (CRUD) operations.
+These are complemented by a React-based admin panel, enabling efficient and intuitive data management for developers and content creators.

+2. **GraphQL Queries and Grapes.js Page Designer**
-- **GraphQL Queries:** Access multiple related entities in a single query, enhancing client-side performance, security, and flexibility.
+   Leverage GraphQL to fetch multiple related entities in a single query, boosting client-side performance, security, and flexibility.
+Additionally, the integrated [Grapes.js](https://grapesjs.com/) page designer, powered by [Handlebars](https://handlebarsjs.com/), allows for effortless creation of dynamic, data-bound pages, streamlining the design process.

-- **Grapes.js Page Designer:** Build dynamic pages effortlessly using the integrated page designer powered by [Grapes.js](https://grapesjs.com/) and [Handlebars](https://handlebarsjs.com/).
-Easily bind data sources for an interactive and streamlined design experience.
+3. **User Social Activity**
+   FormCMS now includes user engagement features, allowing users to like, share, and save content, with the system tracking view counts.
+Users can access their interaction history, liked posts, and saved posts through a dedicated user portal, enhancing interactivity and personalization.

 ---